libavg/libavg/sphinxdoc/events.rst

             Always :samp:`-1` for mouse events, but can be used to handle mouse and tracking events in one handler.
 Read-only.

-        .. py:attribute:: lastdownpos

-            The position of the last mouse down event with the same button.
-            Useful for implementing dragging.
-Read-only.

         .. py:attribute:: leftbuttonstate

             :py:const:`True` if the left mouse button is currently pressed.
 Read-only.